Upgrading Commercial Mailboxes During Renovations

 Transitioning from Current to Temporary Commercial Mailboxes

-The first transition to discuss with your postmaster is the one that most project managers either forget or make it low on the priority list, and that is the transition from your current commercial mailboxes to your temporary commercial cluster mailboxes.
+The first transition to discuss with your postmaster is the one that most project managers either forget or make it low on the priority list.
+How will you transition from your current commercial mailboxes to your temporary commercial cluster mailboxes?

-New construction and renovations invariably creates havoc for regular mail delivery.
-Often safety considerations for the project means limited access to the indoor or outdoor cluster mailboxes (or no access at all), depending on their location to the construction.
+New construction and renovations invariably create havoc for regular mail delivery.
+Often safety considerations for the project mean limited access to the indoor or outdoor cluster mailboxes (or no access at all), depending on their location to the construction.

-Experienced project managers suggest that the temporary relocation be positioned safely away from the renovation or construction to reduce the potential for injury to one’s tenants, the mail carrier, and the public.
+Experienced project managers suggest that the temporary relocation is positioned safely away from the renovation or construction to reduce the potential for injury to your tenants, the mail carrier, and the public.

-In all such instances, it is wise to consider a few safe locations for the temporary commercial cluster mailboxes and then present such proposals to one’s local postmaster for their approval prior to mailbox installation.
+In all such instances, it is wise to consider a few safe locations for the temporary commercial cluster mailboxes and then present such proposals to your local postmaster for their approval prior to commercial mailbox upgrade.

 The second transition to discuss with your local postmaster is the one that has likely been submitted for approval to your local and state building officials, which is the actual new location of the new or relocated commercial building mailboxes.

-Yet, even though the local and state building officials have approved the new location for one’s commercial mailboxes, it is still strongly recommended that one also seek the input and approval of one’s local postmaster.
+Yet, even though the local and state building officials have approved the new location for your commercial mailboxes, it is still strongly recommended that you also seek the input and approval of your local postmaster.

-It is suggested that in this second transition, one should meet twice with the local postmaster.
+It is suggested that in this second transition, you should meet twice with the local postmaster.

-- First, it is recommended that one meet with the postmaster before the project’s launch to gain approval for the final location of the new or relocated commercial mailboxes.
+- First, it is recommended that you meet with the postmaster before the project’s launch to gain approval for the final location of the new or relocated commercial mailbox upgrade.

-- Second, since many months often transpire between the initial approval and the final commercial mailbox installation, it is advisable to touch base again with one’s local postmaster prior to the transition from the temporary location over to the previously approved new commercial mailbox
+- Second, since many months often transpire between the initial approval and the final commercial mailbox installation, it is advisable to touch base again with your local postmaster prior to the transition from the temporary location over to the previously approved new commercial mailbox location.

-Strong communication will provide smooth transitions from one location to the next but the real coup de gras during renovations or construction is in upgrading the commercial building mailboxes.
+Strong communication will provide smooth transitions from one location to the next but the real coup de gras during renovations or construction is the commercial mailbox upgrade.